 Tier One: Digital Asset Management (DAM) Software

 A digital asset management solution is one of the more advanced image management software options on the market.
-In addition to managing photos, DAMs can also manage and preview videos, design files, 3D files, documents and more.
-This type of platform allows for both manually-added and AI-generated keywords, and offers advanced search filters that enable users to find the images they need faster.
+In addition to managing photos, DAMs can also manage and preview videos, design files, 3D files, documents, and more.
+This type of platform allows for both manually-added and AI-generated keywords and offers advanced search filters that enable users to find the images they need faster.
 DAM offers multiple sharing options, and advanced user permissions for actions and category-level projects.
 DAM is a comprehensive solution for medium and large teams, especially those with large media assets to manage, and those working remotely.
+79% of DAM users shared that they were satisfied with their current solution.

 Best for: Medium and large organizations looking to manage an entire suite of photos and/or other high-value media assets.